antunmagdic/matlib/README.md

 # matlib

-Simple library for linear algebra
+Simple library for operations with matrices.